zuhaz/product-preview-card/README.md

 # Frontend Mentor - Product Preview Card

-The third project for [Frontend Mentor](https://www.frontendmentor.io/), was a challenging project, in the end figured out that how the things should work.
+The third project for [Frontend Mentor](https://www.frontendmentor.io/) was a challenging project, in the end figured it out that how the things should work.
 Learned alot and looking forward to learn further more.

 ### Live Example